ecmwf/anemoi-graphs/docs/graphs/edge_attributes.rst

  Edge length
 *************

-The `edge length` is a scalar value that represents the distance between the source and target nodes.
-This attribute is calculated using the Haversine formula, which is a method to calculate the distance between two points on the Earth surface given their latitude and longitude coordinates.
+The `edge length` is a scalar value representing the distance between the source and target nodes.
+This attribute is calculated using the Haversine formula, which is a method of calculating the distance between two points on the Earth's surface given their latitude and longitude coordinates.

 .. code:: yaml

    edges:
-     - nodes: ...
+     - ...
        edge_builder: ...
        attributes:
          edge_length: